hyperledger/web3j-unit/README.md

 You can find a sample [here](https://github.com/cfelde/web3j-unitexample).

-You can find an example using docker-compose [here](https://github.com/Puneetha17/web3j-unit-docker-compose-example)
+You can find an example using docker-compose [here](https://github.com/web3j/web3j-unit-docker-compose-example).
+This spins up VMWare Concord nodes using a docker-compose file.

 ### Getting Started